grnet/synnefo/docs/compute-api-guide.rst

-400 (Bad Request)           Invalid server ID or Malformed request 401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Administratively suspended server 404 (Not Found)             Metadatum key not found 500 (Internal Server Error) The request cannot be completed because of an
+400 (Bad Request)           Invalid server ID or Malformed request 401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Administratively suspended server 404 (Not Found)             Meta key not found
+500 (Internal Server Error) The request cannot be completed because of an
 \                           internal error
 503 (Service Unavailable)   The server is not currently available